Tax strategy – Odfjell Drilling

 Taking each of the following items in turn:

 1. Approach of the Group to risk management and governance arrangements in relation to taxation

-Odfjell Drilling Group maintains internal policies and procedures, cf. Corporate Taxation in the Odfjell Drilling Group, to support its tax control framework and provides training to its personnel to manage tax risk.
+Odfjell Drilling Group maintains internal policies and procedures to support its tax control framework and provides training to its personnel to manage tax risk.
 Responsibility for the Group tax strategy, the supporting governance framework and management of tax risk ultimately sits with the Chief Financial Officer.
 The day-to-day responsibility for each of these areas is with the Compliance Officer/Senior Vice President Financial Control.

 The Group’s tax strategy aligns to the Group's wider risk and control framework.
 Key risks and issues related to tax are escalated to and considered by the Group Audit Committee and Board of Directors on a regular basis.

 1.2 Tax risk management

 The Group operates presently in approximately 20 countries and is exposed to a variety of tax risks as follows:

 Risks associated with compliance failures such as submission of late or inaccurate returns, the failure to submit claims and elections on time or where systems and processes are not sufficiently robust to support tax compliance and reporting requirements.

 Risks associated with undertaking transactions without appropriate consideration of the potential tax consequences or where advice taken is not correctly implemented.

 Non-financial tax risks that may have an impact on the Group’s relationships with shareholders, clients, tax authorities and the general public.